Sukachev Institute of Forest: History

-The library of the Institute is a depository of scientific literature on the forest themes for the regions of Siberia and Far East.
-It makes up more than 150 units of storage.
-The readers of the library (550 people) are not only employees of the Institute but also lecturers, Ph.D. students, and university students.
+In various years the institute was headed by academicians V.N.Sukachev (1944-1959), A.B.Zhukov (1959-1977), and A.S.Isayev (1977-1988).
+Since 1994 the institute has been headed by academician Y.A.Vaganov.
+The library of the institute is a depository of scientific literature on the forest themes for the regions of Siberia and Far East.

 Academics

-The structure of the Institute (4 departments, 10 laboratories and a branch in Novosibirsk) provides development of fundamental and applied research in a wide range: biospherical role, ecologic functions and biodiversity of forest ecosystems, monitoring of their condition, and rational use of forest resources.
+The structure of the institute (4 departments, 10 laboratories and a branch in Novosibirsk) provides development of fundamental and applied research in a wide range: biospherical role, ecologic functions and biodiversity of forest ecosystems, monitoring of their condition, and rational use of forest resources.

 The scientific schools formed at the Institute: taiga forestry and productivity of forests, permafrost forestry, taxation and forest exploitation, forest morphology, cartography, aerospace information usage, forest genetics and selection, pyrology, zoology, microbiology, physiology and biochemistry of wood plants, dendrology and dendroclimatology and other spheres of forest biological science are the basis for mutual investigations with the scientists of the United States, Canada, England, Germany, Italy, Switzerland, Belarus, Sweden, Norway, Finland, Japan, China, Korea, Mongolia.
-In 1992 there has been founded Siberian international center of ecological investigations of boreal forests which favours the participation of employees in foreign grants, projects, programs including the problems of climate changes, atmosphere gas composition and biodiversity.

-In different landscape-ecological conditions on the territory of Siberia a net of basic research points (stationaries) to carry out experimental work and durable monitoring of forest ecosystems function was created.

-Availability of experts of various profiles at the Institute makes it possible to estimate scientific and applied forest problems.
-So, in the 1960s a complex research of mountain Siberian pine forests of Siberia was finished by development of “Instructions” on forest management in them.

-In it for the first time the primary significance of forestforming functions of this forest formation and their hydrology role in particular was stressed.